getnokori/js-framework-examples/react/README.md

-# lolaDB React Examples
+# nokori React Examples

-A collection of examples for using [lolaDB](https://loladb.com?utm_source=github&utm_medium=js-framework-examples&utm_campaign=react) with React.
+A collection of examples for using [nokori](https://nokori.com?utm_source=github&utm_medium=js-framework-examples&utm_campaign=react) with React.

 This example allows you to query any connected datbase, including MySQL, PostgreSQL, MariaDB, and more.
-See a full list of supported databases here: [lolaDB Supported Sources](https://docs.loladb.com/guides/supported-sources/?utm_source=github&utm_medium=js-framework-examples&utm_campaign=react)
+See a full list of supported databases here: [nokori Supported Sources](https://docs.nokori.com/guides/supported-sources/?utm_source=github&utm_medium=js-framework-examples&utm_campaign=react)

-## lolaDB Docs
+## nokori Docs

-You can always reference the [lolaDB Developer Docs](https://docs.loladb.com/?utm_source=github&utm_medium=js-framework-examples&utm_campaign=react) for more information.
+You can always reference the [nokori Developer Docs](https://docs.nokori.com/?utm_source=github&utm_medium=js-framework-examples&utm_campaign=react) for more information.